Dental Implant Surgery Recovery

 If you are missing a tooth or multiple teeth, there are many options to consider fro tooth replacement.
 Dental implants are a popular option for the replacement of missing teeth, providing a stability and hold that is unmatched by other restorative dentistry options.
 To place dental implants, oral surgery is required.

-Dr. Fernando Garcia and the entire team at his Tijuana, Mexico practice would like to go over some of the basics when it comes to healing after oral surgery.
+The team at our Tijuana, Mexico practice would like to go over some of the basics when it comes to healing after oral surgery.
 This will give you a good idea of what the recovery process entails and how to manage post-surgical side effects.

 Pain After Oral Surgery

 Pain after getting dental implants is natural and to be expected.
 The discomfort will likely last for several days, but with improvements noticed each day as you heal.